Akhil-Chaturvedi/Assets-Cacher/README.md

 ## ✨ Key Features

--   **Selective Caching**: Intelligently caches common asset types like images (`jpg`, `png`, `webp`), scripts (`js`), stylesheets (`css`), and fonts.
+-   **Aggressive Caching:** Intelligently caches static assets like images, JS, CSS, and fonts to reduce redundant downloads.
+-   **Bandwidth Savings Tracker:** See a running total of the data you've saved in the popup and options page.
--   **Per-Site Control**: Easily enable or disable caching for any website with a single click in the extension popup.
+-   **Per-Site Control:** Caching is enabled by default.
+You can easily disable it for any specific website with a single click.
+-   **Advanced Cache Management (Options Page):**
+    -   View global statistics (total items cached, total size, total bandwidth saved).
+    -   See a detailed table of every single cached asset, including its size and cache date.
+    -   Set a global cache eviction policy (e.g., automatically delete assets older than 30 days).
+    -   Purge the entire cache for all sites with one click.
--   **Stale Cache Validation**: Uses `ETag` and `Last-Modified` headers to automatically check if an asset has been updated on the server.
-If it has, the new version is fetched and re-cached.
+-   **Smart Validation:** Respects `ETag` and `Last-Modified` headers to automatically fetch fresh assets when they are updated on the server.
--   **Cache Management**:
-    -   View the number of cached items and the total size of the cache for the current site.
-    -   Manually purge the entire cache for a specific site with one button.
--   **Bandwidth Savings**: Drastically reduces data consumption on asset-heavy websites you frequent.
--   **Built for Manifest V3**: Uses the modern, secure Chrome Extension platform.
+-   **Built for Manifest V3:** Uses a modern, secure, and persistent architecture with IndexedDB for storage.

 ## 🚀 Installation